 RECOMMENDED: Full guide to the best restaurants in Boston

 Best steakhouses in Boston

-This is another Boston institution that you might take for granted—at least until the next sirloin craving hits.
-Abe & Louie’s understands the allure of the classic chophouse and delivers on every level: red banquette booths, dark wood paneling, and prime Midwestern steaks aged at least 30 days on the bone.
+Abe and Louie’s is another Boston institution that locals often take for granted—at least until the next sirloin craving hits.
+As one of the Back Bay’s most popular special occasion restaurants, it understands the allure of the classic chophouse and delivers on every level: red banquette booths, dark wood paneling, and prime Midwestern steaks aged at least 30 days on the bone.
 Each cut comes accompanied by throwback sides like creamed spinach and a massive baked potato; you can choose between wood-fired or skillet-blackened.
-And pescatarians, take heed: the swordfish steak is actually considered one of the city’s finest dishes.

 This longtime favorite overlooking the Mass Pike is a traditional steakhouse that retains its 1970s feel.
 Sidle up to the horseshoe bar or cozy up by the fireplace and order a classic steak (prime rib and 45 day dry-aged sirloin are highlights) with a large pour of draft beer.
 Steak tips and the burger are worth a try too.

 A national chain, Del Frisco's offers one of its most visually striking locations on Liberty Wharf in the Seaport District.
 The lengthy, varied menu is packed with USDA Prime beef and fresh seafood.
 The impressive wine list boasts over 1,500 selections from around the world.
 The 14,000 square foot, 400 seat restaurant has a 40 seat circular bar & lounge area, 70 seat outdoor veranda, and three distinctive private dining rooms.
 The cuts here are expensive but divine: bone-in filet, prime strip, and a Wagyu tomahawk that likely costs more than your last heating bill.